layershift/kb-layershift/pages/03.enscale/02.backups/02.logical-backups-for-enscale-cloud-servers/docs.en.md

 **Additional Note:** **In most cases we can restore your data reliably from our free filesystem backups** but in some cases you should consider whether it’s worthwhile creating your own logical backups too.

-## Suggested logical backup tools and documentation:
+## Suggested logical backup tools and documentation

 ### MySQL / MariaDB backups